 When you picture The Hostess City, what do you imagine?
-Probably visions of cobblestone streets and historic mansions, but what about the famous Savannah, GA, oak trees?
+Probably visions of cobblestone streets and historic mansions, but what about the famous Savannah, GA, live oak trees?
 These beauties decorate the city and have become a signature of southern cities like Savannah.
-Come explore these natural gems up close, located within walking distance of The Inn on West Liberty.
+Come explore these natural gems up close, located within walking distance of our top-rated Savannah, GA bed and breakfast.
 It would be a shame to leave without visiting a few of the best places to spot them.
 Here are our favorite places to snap a few photos of these centuries-old oak trees.

-You Have to Visit These Spots to See the Savannah, GA, Oak Trees
+You Have to Visit These Spots to See the Savannah, GA, Live Oak Trees

 We never pass up an opportunity to visit one of Savannah’s most beloved attractionsーForsyth Park!
 Among the park’s abundant greenery, you’ll find plenty of old oak trees, as well as beautiful Spanish moss hanging from the branches.
 The paved walkway that leads to the park’s fountain has become a particularly well-known image to travelers.
 You might recognize it!
-Gorgeous oak trees line the walkway, along with benches that offer the perfect place to relax and admire the beauty.
+Gorgeous live oak trees line the walkway, along with benches that offer the perfect place to relax and admire the beauty.
 Plus, if you have more time, a picnic in the park is always a good idea!

 You’re sure to see plenty of live oak trees at Bonaventure Cemetery.
 You’ll also have the opportunity to take part in another popular Savannah activity.
 Bonaventure Cemetery Tours provides guided tours through Savannah’s most famous cemetery and invites visitors to marvel at the beautiful trees while learning about the history of those buried there.
 Your visit to the 100-acre cemetery will be full of storytelling, haunting scenery, and plenty of history.
 You can also stop by the Bonaventure Historical Society for additional information about its history.

 Wormsloe Plantation Historic Site